February 22, 2012

 William Blake…English Romantic Poet (1757-1827)

-As a wood turner I look back on this woodworking project and remember this moment of learning.
+As a wood turner I look back on this segmented woodturning project and remember this moment of learning this woodcraft.
 Handmade bowls are fun and creative.
 Moreover, the making of these segmented bowls requires total attention to detail along with a commitment to accuracy from start to finish.
-As I look back I know that I have gained experience from taking on this challenge of lathe work.
+As I look back I know that I have gained experience from taking on this challenge of wood lathe work.
 Between that time and now other woodworking challenges have been created as well to add to my level of skills.
 However, when you look back at a breakthrough wood project you come to understand who you are as a woodworker just a little bit better.
 For me, growth can only happen if there is a challenge and the challenge is always easier to take on when there is inspiration.

 The Apprentice and The Journeyman University